groupe-sii/sonar-web-frontend-reporters/README.md

 # Tutorial

-An exaple project is available here : https://github.com/groupe-sii/sonar-web-frontend-helloworld
+An example project is available here : https://github.com/groupe-sii/sonar-web-frontend-helloworld

 # Informations for Sonarqube
 The export file for Sonarqube is a JSON file providing all informations a Sonarqube issue might have :